troyhacks/MoonLight/docs/moonbase/inputoutput.md

 For each board the following presets are defined:

 * Modded: if any change to the default preset is made.
+Press off to go back to standard.
+If any pin is not default, modded will be set.
 * Max Power in Watts: adjust the brightness to approach this max power, depending on the number of LEDs used.
 Default 10: 5V * 2A = 10W (so it runs fine on USB).
 Used by LED drivers, see [Drivers](../../moonlight/drivers/)
 * Jumper1: If the board contains a jumper, it can define pin behaviour.
 Eg. select between Infrared and Ethernet.
-* Pins: This module is the central place to assign functionality to gpio pins.
+* Pins: Assign functionality to gpio pins.
 Other modules and nodes use the pin assignments made here.
     * GPIO = gpio_num;
     * Usage: See below
     * Index: specify first, second, third, ... usage output, e.g. LED D01 to LED D16